 The freshness of the oil is also an important consideration in a fish oil supplement because rancid fish oils have an extremely unpleasant odor and may not be as effective.
 Additionally, some fish oil capsules are enteric coated or are strategically designed to release the oil after passing through the stomach to reduce fishy breath odor.
 If they release too soon, they lose that potential benefit.
 If they release too late, the oil may be not absorbed.
 The quality in the preparation is of utmost importance.

 Geographical source control and the use of species of fish that are less likely to accumulate toxins are both important quality issues.
 The distillation processes used in processing fish oil for contaminant removal is paramount when taking a fish oil supplement.
 Look for Pharmaceutical Grade on the product label.
+The supplement I recommend sources from Norway and is Friend of the Sea certified.

 Fish oil is the recommended source of essential omega 3 fatty acids (called "essential" because, like vitamins, the body needs them and cannot make them).
 Thus, we need to be sure we get enough from our diets or from pharmaceutical grade fish oil supplements.